 According to management estimates there are approximately 55,000 self-storage facilities located in the United States.
 Self-storage facilities can be classified into two general categories: institutional and non-institutional.
 Institutionally owned facilities typically include multi-story, climate-controlled facilities located in prime locations owned and/or managed by a REIT or other returns-driven operator of scale.
 These institutional facilities are typically located in a top 50 U.S. MSA.
-Non-institutional facilities are comprised of single-story, non-climate-controlled facilities located outside of city centers owned and/or managed by smaller private operators that are mostly located outside of the top 50 U.S. MSAs.
+Non-institutional facilities are comprised of single-story, non-climate-controlled facilities located outside of the top 50 U.S. MSAs.